MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Abstract

 \section{Abstract}

-We introduce Mirage Persistent Kernel (\sys), the first compiler and runtime system that automatically transforms multi-GPU model inference into a single high-performance mega-kernel. \Sys introduces an SM-level graph representation that captures data dependencies at the granularity of individual streaming multiprocessors (SMs), enabling cross-operator software pipelining, fine-grained kernel overlap, and other previously infeasible GPU optimizations.
-The \sys compiler lowers tensor programs into highly optimized SM-level task graphs and generates optimized CUDA implementations for all tasks, while the \sys in-kernel parallel runtime executes these tasks within a single mega-kernel using decentralized scheduling across SMs.
+We introduce Mirage Persistent Kernel (\sys), the first compiler and runtime system that automatically transforms multi-GPU model inference into a single high-performance mega-kernel. \Sys introduces an SM-level graph representation that captures data dependencies at the granularity of individual streaming multiprocessors (SMs), enabling cross-operator software pipelining, fine-grained overlap of computation and communication, and other optimizations that are infeasible under the conventional kernel-per-operator execution model.
+The \sys compiler lowers tensor programs into optimized SM-level task graphs and generates fast CUDA implementations for each task, while the \sys in-kernel parallel runtime executes these tasks within a single persistent mega-kernel using decentralized scheduling across SMs.
 Together, these components provide end-to-end kernel fusion with minimal developer effort, while preserving the flexibility of existing programming models.
-Our evaluation shows that \sys significantly outperforms existing kernel-per-operator LLM serving systems by reducing end-to-end inference latency by up to 1.7$\times$, pushing LLM inference performance close to hardware limits. \sys is publicly available at \url{https://github.com/mirage-project/mirage}.
+Our evaluation shows that \sys significantly outperforms existing kernel-per-operator LLM serving systems, achieving up to 1.7$\times$ lower end-to-end inference latency and pushing LLM inference performance close to the limits of the underlying hardware. \Sys is publicly available at \url{https://github.com/mirage-project/mirage}.